llemaitre19 / jtsx

 Why another major mode for editing JSX ?

 Although popular web-mode and rjsx-mode are very good packages for JSX edition, they have been written when Emacs built-in JSX support was very poor or absent.
-Currently, Emacs comes with a quite good JSX / TSX support and even gives the possibility to use Tree-sitter integration. jtsx takes advantage of these new features to provide a lightweight package targetting both JSX and TSX with some handy functionalities.
+Currently, Emacs comes with a pretty good JSX / TSX support and even gives the possibility to use Tree-sitter integration. jtsx takes advantage of these new features to provide a lightweight package targetting both JSX and TSX with some handy functionalities.

 About